 A Welsh singer who rode a reality TV wave to Eurovision and later found his niche as a respected musical theatre performer and local sporting anthem writer.

-James Fox's career is a snapshot of the 2000s pop landscape, where television talent shows could launch you onto the continent's biggest stage.
-He first gained attention on the BBC series 'Fame Academy,' but his defining moment came in 2004 when he was selected to represent the United Kingdom at the Eurovision Song Contest with 'Hold On to Our Love.'
-While the song finished a respectable 16th, it cemented his status as a capable pop vocalist.
-Rather than fading after the Eurovision spotlight, Fox adeptly pivoted.
-He channeled his powerful voice and stage presence into musical theatre, earning critical praise for roles in productions like 'The War of the Worlds' and 'Our House.'
-In his native Wales, he achieved a different kind of fame by writing and recording 'Bluebirds Flying High' for Cardiff City FC's 2008 FA Cup Final run, making him a local hero.
-His path demonstrates a resilience and versatility often required of artists who find initial fame through television.
+James Fox represented the United Kingdom at the 2004 Eurovision Song Contest with 'Hold On to Our Love,' finishing 16th.
+He first gained attention on the BBC series 'Fame Academy.'
+After Eurovision, he pivoted to musical theatre, earning critical praise for roles in 'The War of the Worlds' and 'Our House.'
+In his native Wales, he wrote and recorded 'Bluebirds Flying High' for Cardiff City FC's 2008 FA Cup Final run, making him a local hero.
+His path demonstrates resilience and versatility often required of artists who find initial fame through television.

 1965–1980